marciopocebon/alexis-ahmed/about.md

 - Setup & Configuration Of Firewalls & IDS’s.
 - Network Traffic Capture & Analysis.
 - Social Engineering & OSINT.
-- Linux System Administration.
+- Enterprise Linux System Administration.
 - Bash & Python Scripting.
 - Linux Server Security & Hardening.
-- AWS Penetration Testing, Security & Compliance.
+- Cloud Security & Penetration Testing (AWS & Azure).
-- Vulnerability Analysis & Patching.
+- Vulnerability Scanning & Anslysis.
 - Web Application Security Testing.

 I also have a keen interest in kernel hacking and reverse engineering.

 I am also a content creator with an audience of over 500,000 students and professionals, where I make videos and content on Penetration testing, Linux and malware analysis.